notofonts/noto-fonts/FAQ.md

 Some of the videos on Noto which one can find on YouTube are
 * [Creating Noto for Google](https://www.youtube.com/watch?v=16_NYHUZ1kM)
 * [Google’s International Fonts Noto — One Font to Rule Them All](https://www.youtube.com/watch?v=AAzvk9HSi84)

-### The hinted version of the font is missing

-If your favorite font is in the Noto's unhinted directory, but is missing from the [hinted directory](https://github.com/googlei18n/noto-fonts/tree/master/hinted), first please check [noto-hinted](https://github.com/lemzwerg/noto-hinted).
-It might be already there.
-If it is not there, then you can help to make it by running the hinting process using [ttfautohint](https://www.freetype.org/ttfautohint/).
-The process is described in the [noto-hinted README](https://github.com/lemzwerg/noto-hinted/blob/master/README.md).